 Students with total hours of 56 or more will be assessed tuition costs at the upper level tuition rate.
 This higher tuition rate takes effect at the time of the change in classification—which may be after the start of the semester or session—and the difference in tuition cost will be applied to the cost of the student's class schedule in progress at the time of the classification change, resulting in additional charges.
 Calculate estimated tuition and to view tuition rates.

-For questions about WMU’s processes for early/middle college students, please contact Sarah Drabik in the Office of Admissions at (269) 387-2000.
+For questions about WMU’s processes for early/middle college students, please contact the admissions representative for your area or the Office of Admissions at (269) 387-2000.

 The above information is subject to change without notice.